Kings Inn House

 For more information on EPALE Ireland's ongoing work you can sign up to newsletter.

-Laura Austen-Gray is the Irish EPALE Officer.
+Laura Austen-Gray is the Coordinator for EPALE in Ireland.

 Contact Laura by email: email@example.com or by phone: 00353 (0) 18871257.